pamir-ai-pkgs/distiller-sdk/wiki/Home.md

 # Distiller SDK Wiki

 Welcome to the Distiller SDK documentation!
-This SDK provides comprehensive hardware control and AI capabilities for the CM5 ARM64 platform.
+This SDK provides comprehensive hardware control and AI capabilities for multiple ARM64 platforms.

 ## Quick Links